Dust masses for a large sample of core-collapse supernovae from optical emission line asymmetries: dust formation on 30-year timescales: Conclusions

 We have modelled the red-blue asymmetries in the optical line profiles of thirteen supernovae, using {\sc damocles} to determine dust masses and other ejecta parameters.
 Prior to this work, many dust mass measurements existed for CCSNe aged $<4$ years, corresponding to when infrared dust emission may have been detectable by {\em Spitzer}, but relatively few dust mass measurements existed for CCSNe older than this.
 We have greatly increased the sample of dust mass measurements available for CCSNe with ages between five and sixty years, Our measurements, combined with literature values, are plotted in Figure \ref{fig:total-dm-sig-all} to generate the most well-sampled and informative supernova dust mass growth curve to date.

+A striking aspect of our results is that apart from SN~1998S, which had a dust mass of 2.5$^{+4.1}_{-1.6} \times10^{-2}$~M$_\odot$ at day 1170, at epochs earlier than 2200 days none of the derived dust masses listed in Table~\ref{table:final-dm} exceeds 2.5$\times10^{-3}$~M$_\odot$.
+This stands in contrast with predictions from a range of recent theoretical studies of dust formation in CCSN ejecta, which have typically predicted that $\geq0.1$~M$_\odot$ of dust should have formed within 1000 days after outburst \citep[e.g.][]{Sarangi2013, Biscaro2014, Sarangi2015, Sarangi2018, Mauney2018, Sluder2018, Brooker2021}.
+Our results indicate that CCSNe can indeed form dust masses $>0.1$~M$_\odot$, but over much longer timescales.

-The dust mass growth with time for all the CCSN epochs modelled in this work is well described by a sigmoid curve similar to that found for SN~1987A by \citet{Wesson2015}.
+The dust mass growth with time for all the CCSN epochs modelled in this work is well described by a sigmoid curve similar to that fitted to SN~1987A's dust mass evolution by \citet{Wesson2015}.
 The sigmoid curve plotted in Figure~\ref{fig:total-dm-sig} implies that 90~per~cent of the saturation dust mass of 0.23$^{+0.17}_{-0.12}$~M$_\odot$ is reached after about 10$^4$~days ($\sim$30~years) post-outburst.
 For the expanded sample that includes supplementary dust mass estimates from the literature, we find a similar period to reach 75~per~cent of the saturation dust mass of 0.42$^{+0.09}_{-0.05}$~M$_\odot$ (Figure~\ref{fig:total-dm-sig-all}).
-Our slow dust condensation timescale is in agreement with the isotopic studies of supernova dust grains conducted by \citet{Liu2018} and \citet{ott2019}.

 For most of the CCSNe modelled we have put constraints on the dust grain radii for dust species consisting of either 100~per~cent AmC; 100~percent astronomical silicates; or a 50:50 mixture of the two species.
 Inferred grain radii $>0.1~\mu$m for either carbon or silicate dust species are common in our models.
 For SN~1970G, SN~1986E and SN~1993J, where we could not constrain the grain radii or dust species, we have provided a lower limit for the dust mass, assuming the dust is made from a 50:50 AmC to silicate dust grain mixture with a grain radius of 0.1~$\mu$m.
 For SNe~1980K, 1998S, 2007it and 2011ja we constrained the grain species to have a high silicate proportion. \citet{Slavin2020} and \citet{Kirchschlager2020} predicted a dust destruction rate for grain radii $>0.1~\mu$m of $\sim$20-50~per~cent for a silicate composition, and \citet{Slavin2020} predicted a dust destruction rate of $\sim$30~per~cent for an amorphous carbon composition.
 Given our value of 0.42~M$_{\odot}$ produced by an average CCSN and given these dust destruction rates, 0.1-0.2~M$_{\odot}$ would survive the passage of the reverse shock.
 This suggests that CCSNe can contribute a large proportion of the dust formed in high-redshift galaxies.
 The model parameters found for the CCSNe studied here, particularly their dust masses, compositions and grain radii, will hopefully help contextualise further calculations of dust destruction rates, which are crucial to determining the overall contribution of CCSNe to the dust budget of the Universe.